Custom Sawing Your Logs

 1).
 No, I do not recommend sawing Live Oak unless you are making thick slab furniture.

 3).
 The giant trunks are not worth the time, expense or wear and tear on my equipment.
-Don't ask me to saw them.
+Please, don't ask me to saw them.

 What I am willing to do with Live Oak:

 1).
-I will saw logs up to 25" diameter but I will charge $200 /hour plus blades.
+I will saw logs up to 25" diameter but I will charge $300 / hour plus the cost of blades.